top of page

 a) Visa, work/residence permit, social security, passport,

-international driving licence, vaccination certificate, health certificates, flight ticket.
+international driving licence, vaccination certificate, medical certificates, flight ticket.

-b) Tropical examination, vaccination plan, visit to dentist or family doctor,
+b) Tropical examination, vaccination schedule, visit to dentist or family doctor,

 Travel or first-aid kit.

-c) Cancel rental agreement, sell house / apartment / let,
+c) Terminate rental agreement, sell house / apartment / let,

 Transferring road safety obligations, utility companies